 Anthony has recently recorded 14 new songs at Alberts studio and has released a 4 track EP with his powerpop/alt country outfit The Forresters.
 The album is being mixed in the US by Mitch Easter. www.anthonybautovich.com

 Madeleine Preston is a director of Home@735 and curates the exhibitions.
-Her primary role in the gallery is selecting the work.
 Madeleine studied art theory and philosophy at The University of Sydney where she was awarded the GS Caird Scholarship for Fine Arts.
 She went on to study painting at the National Art School and subsequently gained a Master of Fine Arts in painting at Royal Melbourne Institute of Technology University.
-In 2016 she was a finalist in the AGNSW’s Sulman prize (painting) and the was a finalist in the Blake Prize (ceramics).
+In 2016 she was a finalist in the AGNSW’s Sulman prize (painting) and in the Blake Prize (ceramics).
 She exhibited her ceramic work Little Deaths as part of the Glenn Barkley curated Over Under Sideways Down at Manly Art Gallery followed by a solo show at Melbourne’s Bus Projects.
-She curated Stuck in the Mud at Verge Gallery that included a catalogue with commissioned essays from national and international artists and curators.
-She has been a guest editor of The Australian Journal of Ceramics (Vol 54.
+She was guest editor of The Australian Journal of Ceramics (Vol 54.
 3) and presented a paper on Nostalgia and the Image for the 3rd Transdisciplinary Image Conference at the Pera Museum in Turkey.
-In 2017 Madeleine will undertake a AGNSW Moya Drying residency at the Cité in Paris.
+In 2017 Madeleine was awarded a Development grant from the Australia Council.
+She will undertake a AGNSW Moya Drying residency at the Cité in Paris.
 Madeleine is a sessional academic at UNSW Art & Design and the National Art School.